pradeepdurai/pradeepdurai/README.md

 </a>
 </h1>

-## Summary
+## About Me
-As a full-stack developer hands-on experience in developing scalable applications using front-end and back-end technologies such as Angular v14+, Node.js, Express.js, Redis, MySQL, and Cassandra-DB
+As a full-stack developer hands-on experience in developing scalable applications using front-end and back-end technologies such as Angular, Node.js, Express.js, Redis, MySQL, and Cassandra-DB

-## Skills
+## Tech Stack